ixmeza/ixmeza/README.md

 Welcome to my profile, most of my work is private but I have a couple of things public.
 Most of my projects are UI automation related.

 - 📚 I’m currently learning javascript
+- 📚 I'm currently doing the CS50 course by Harvard

+I am a modern testing advocate

 <!--
 **ixmeza/ixmeza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.